 The set of Permissions assigned to this user (role-based access controls) that provide the ability to read, modify, and administer projects, inventories, job templates, and other Tower elements are Privileges.

-This screen displays a list of the privileges that are currently available for a selected User.
-The privileges list may be sorted and searched by Name, Type, or Role.
+This screen displays a list of the roles that are currently assigned to the selected User and can be sorted and searched by Name, Type, or Role.

 To add permissions to a particular user: